hamzasalahds/Electricity_Consumption_in_TN/README.md

 ## Objectives

-- Forecast energy demand using ARIMA and multiple linear regression models
+- Forecast energy demand using ARIMA, SARIMAX, and multiple linear regression models

 - Analyze the impact of temperature and electricity prices on consumption patterns